nemesisx00/tabs/README.md

 Getting started is as simple as dropping `tabs.js` into a web context.

-For the time being, this library doesn't come with any prescribed styles as it is intended to focus on the mechanics rather than the presentation, but there is a simple flex-based example in the example folder.
+For the time being, this library doesn't come with any prescribed styles as it is intended to focus on the mechanics rather than the presentation.

+There is a simple flex-based example in the example folder.
+Here's a [https://jsfiddle.net/NemesisX00/qn286b6L/](JSFiddle).

 The basics go a little something like this:
 ```html